-Population Data BC (PopData) is partnering with the Michael Smith Foundation for Health Research (MSFHR), the BC Ministry of Health (MoH), the BC Academic Health Science Network (BC AHSN) and others to support research related to the COVID-19 pandemic.
+Population Data BC (PopData) is partnering with the BC Ministry of Health (MoH), the BC Academic Health Science Network (BC AHSN), the BC Ministry of Citizens' Services, the Michael Smith Foundation for Health Research (MSFHR), and others to support research related to the COVID-19 pandemic.

 PopData is also part of Health Data Research Network Canada, which is supporting multi-jurisdictional research.

 All information provided here is expected to evolve and will be updated as that happens.